Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

 ### Crossing the Threshold

 He then sets out to create tech to end the war still beleving that it will fix everything(The world is broken and technolgy will be the catylst that will change it).
 This is until he learns even well intentioned tech can be misused such as the tech he created that he learns was used by the red nation control cybervators.

+### Test, Allies, Enemies

 Makkusu goes on a mission in which he fights Bursun Yaharia recgonizes him and Makkusu is confused as to why he is attackinh her despite this fact.
 He then realize that Cybervtors are not kept enslaved due to the lack of technolgy but instead due to fact that they want to keep the war hidden(do you still think the war can be changed with technology alone)

 Later Yahaira and Makkusu learn that the tech he created was not only used for the war but also used to forcefully control cybervator in order so that they will fight in the war.
 They learn of this when they discover Bursun is fight against  his own will

+when Yahaira was younger she was taken from her family and was experimented on and forced to become a Cyber.Beast at one point she escaped and runs into a young Makkusu back when her name was Yahaira.
+Makkusu's parents tells him to stay away from her because she is a Cybervator despite him claim her as his own.
+His parent then calls the military police who sends her back to where she belongs.

-Makkusu finds and saves an injured Yahaira.
+- A 10 year old Makkusu finds and saves an 17 year old injured Yahaira.
 Makkusu uses the tech he created to regrow Yahaira's limbs

   Makkusu: What's your name

   Yahaira: Yahaira Minia

   Makkusu: do mind if I call you by your last name My Nina

   Yahaira: you mean Minia

   Makkusu: Nope I found you so your My Nia now

   Yahaira: ha ha ha ok

-Yahaira is angry that Makkusu has told about their meeting despite the fact that the news mentioned neither of their names and that it was far from intentional as his friend spikes ancestor got the info from him.
+Yahaira is angry that Makkusu has told about their meeting despite the fact that the news mentioned neither of their names and that it was far from intentional as his spikes ancestor got the info from him.

 Makkusu joins the military Cybervator division if he hasn't already and starts training them to cut the tail of other Cybervators rather than to kill them.
 At one point he has to sub for another unit and is told by their handler not to teach them that pacifist crap.
 Maybe this is a unit in which Bursun is in.

 Makkusu starts going on missions during eclipses in an attempt to fixed the world and end the war.
 He does not kill but rather cuts the tails of cybervators.
 The media coins him with the name eclipse.
 A cybervator he spares at want point in the future will aid him defecting from their unit.

+### Approach
+Learning that his tech is what aided

 Later Yahaira rescues Makkusu who is charged with treason putting her own self in jeopardy he ask why she would do something like that and that she should not have.
 She tells him ~~You forgot?~~ It's because I'm your Nia silly